 - Select Create a service role in your account.

-7. Let’s attach some policies to the role we created just now for the codebuild which provide permission to aws on behalf of you.
+7. Let’s attach some policies to the role we created just now for the codebuild which provides permission to AWS on behalf of you.

 - In another tab open the console and click on Services -> IAM -> Roles.